Gallathea: Plot

 Act II begins with Gallathea and Phillida wandering the woods in their male disguises.
-The two girls struggle with how they should act as boys, and have taken the names Tyterus II and Melebeus II respectively.
+The two girls struggle with how they should act as boys and have taken the names Tyterus II and Melebeus II respectively.
 Their speech is remarkably similar, using identical metre and vocabulary.
 The two meet and are immediately attracted to one another, unaware that the other is female.
 The confusion is heightened by the arrival of Diana.
-The play relies on the characters confusion for humour; only the audience is aware that Gallathea and Phillida are both female.
+The play relies on the characters' confusion for humour; only the audience is aware that Gallathea and Phillida are both females.
 There is also a lot of pun-based humour: Diana states she is hunting deer which Gallathea confuses as "dear", worrying that Diana seeks out Phillida and that she must compete with the goddess for Phillida's affections.
 By this time, Gallathea and Phillida are completely in love with each other.
 Each has a soliloquy where they complain about how unfortunate it is that they have fallen in love with one another.

 Cupid informs the audience that he will disguise himself as a nymph and join Diana's hunting party.
 Once he has infiltrated the group, he plans to make the nymphs fall in love with Gallathea and Phillida.
 Neptune appears on stage, furious that the shepherds have disguised the fairest virgins as boys.
 He vows revenge and enters the woods.
 The nymphs Ramia and Eurota fall in love with Gallathea while Telusa falls for Phillida.
 Diana is furious when the nymphs' romantic feelings are revealed.
 She admonishes them all, declaring that Diana's Chase will not become Venus's Court.
-Cupid's trickery is discovered and Diana threatens him with her displeasure and punishment unless he undoes the love spells.
+Cupid's trickery is discovered, and Diana threatens him with her displeasure and punishment unless he undoes the love spells.

 By Act IV, the confusions begin to resolve.
 Diana forces Cupid to reverse the spells and free the nymphs from their infatuation.
 Gallathea and Phillida become more enamored with each other, although each does come to suspect that the other is actually a girl in disguise.
 In the meantime, Raffe, Robin and Dicke encounter three different characters: the Mariner, the Alchemist and the Astronomer.
 Each tradesman offers the brothers advice.
 Raffe is the most confident and intelligent of the three, and the audience sees how he reaches his own conclusions from the advice given to him.
 The three brothers frequently break out into song, which humorously details their position in life.